 Living Faithfully When It Costs (1 Peter 4:1-11)

 Last week, those of us who were here looked at the ways that Christians usually interact with culture.
-Some Christians withdraw from culture.
+Christians sometimes disengage from society.
 They keep their noses clean and think that the real problem is that certain Christians allow themselves to get too involved with the world.
 They isolate themselves from anyone and anything that isn't Christian.

 On the other hand, some accommodate themselves to culture.
 They live a lifestyle that's not all that different, and nobody even realizes that they're Christian.

 We looked at 1 Peter, who suggests a third way.
 Don't isolate yourself from culture.
-Go to parties, make friends with those who aren't Christians, coach soccer, join the local community board, and integrate your life into that of the community.
+To integrate into your community, attend parties, befriend non-Christians, participate in soccer coaching, and join the local community board.
 But live distinctively within culture.
 As you're in contact, allow people to see the hope that you have in Christ, and be prepared to talk about it.
 We talked about the fact that this is the hardest way to live – neither isolated from culture nor accommodating to what's wrong with culture, but it's the way we're called to live.

 The Problem